tar misbehaves if compress utility missing

 Basics implemented.
 More precise detection of return values and handling of temporary tarfiles during update need some additional steps and small redesign.

-#3 Updated by Garrett D'Amore almost 3 years ago
+#3 Updated by Garrett D'Amore about 3 years ago

 - Status changed from Pending RTI to Resolved